Printable PDF of the following information to take with you. (opens in a separate window)

 Departure – Unless you want to cross over with the people before you, please leave before 1pm!
 It can be pleasant to cross over, and it has happened; however, if you particularly don’t want to meet anyone else, please let Alastair know on your booking form and we’ll endeavour to make sure the hut is empty and ready for you on your arrival.

 If your visit to High Tide immediately follows on from someone else, you should find the place “ready to use”. i.e. the gas should be on, the water heater in the kitchen on and the fridge on and closed.
-The electricity will not be switched on but this is easily done at the front door (see below).
+The electricity will not be switched on but this is easily done on the wall inside the kitchen door.